cisco-open-source/qtwebdriver/Readme.md

 * Release notes and pre-built binaries are in the Releases section: https://github.com/cisco-open-source/qtwebdriver/releases

 # Other links
-* An example how to customize QtWebDriver in `src/Test/main.cc` and in docs http://cisco-open-source.github.io/qtwebdriver/html/page_wd_server.html
+* An example how to customize QtWebDriver in `src/Test/main.cc`
 * [Doxygen](http://cisco-open-source.github.io/qtwebdriver/html)
 * [Wiki](https://github.com/cisco-open-source/qtwebdriver/wiki)

 # License
 LGPLv2.1

-For more info see out Doxygen documentation on http://cisco-open-source.github.io/qtwebdriver/html